wilaak/radix-router/README.md

 $router->static = $routes['static'];
 ```

-## For Integrators

-If you are using this as the foundation for your own router there are a couple things you should consider.

 ### Path Correction

-By default the router strips trailing slashes, so registering a route like `/about` will also match `/about/` or even `/about//////`.
+Trailing slashes are ignored.
 While this is common behavior in most routers, you may prefer enforcing a single canonical URL.
-This prevents duplicate content for search engines, ensures consistency, improves caching efficiency, and simplifies analytics.
+This can help prevent duplicate content for search engines, improve caching efficiency and simplify analytics.

 > [!CAUTION]
-> Never use paths from `rawurldecode()` directly in HTTP headers.
+> Never use decoded paths (e.g from `rawurldecode()`) directly in HTTP headers.
 Decoded paths may contain dangerous characters (like `%0A` for newlines) that can lead to header injection vulnerabilities.
-Always use the original, encoded path when setting headers or performing redirects.
-Validate and sanitize user input as needed.
+Always use the original, encoded path when performing redirects.

 #### Collapse Slashes